 They were half-basement rooms, so this was our view in the morning

-We went right out to the Weihnachtsmarkt, which encompassed the entire centre of town,
+We went right out to the Weihnachtsmarkt, which encompasses the entire centre of town,

 to show my mom the sights and start in on the glühwein

-I had started feeling super sick in the car and spent the drive from Hamburg with my eyes closed focusing really hard on not throwing up, and well, having hot mulled wine and one of those cones of sweet roasted hazelnuts right there was not the most prudent decision I've ever made.
+I had started feeling super sick in the car and spent the drive from Hamburg with my eyes closed focusing really hard on not throwing up, and well, having hot mulled wine and one of those cones of sweet roasted hazelnuts on the table there was not the most prudent series of decisions I've ever made.